 Back to the Future

-Overall this was an entertaining movie but for me there were a few problems.
+Overall this was an entertaining movie but for me, there were a few problems.
 First off, in this 2015 (before the quantity over quality directive) movie Eloise Mumford was excellent and cute.
-I have seen 2 of her later movies with which I had major problems with: one with the movie (she was fine) and one with her.
+I have seen 2 of her later movies with which I had major problems with: One with the movie (she was fine) and one with her.
 Specifically her hairdresser and makeup artist.
 I loved Christopher Lloyd as her grandfather and the winks at Back to the Future and A Wonderful Life.
 William Shatner is always a hoot.
-Also I liked the compromise solution of the ending.
+Also, I liked the compromise solution of the ending.
 Much of the entertainment value rested in the suspense of whether she would choose her professional success or her love life.
 My main problem was with the boyfriend’s childish personality.
 The two just didn’t match.
-My second problem was with her flirty behavior with him throughout the movie, until near the end where she actually flies back home to break up the impending marriage.
+My second problem was with her flirty behavior with him throughout the movie, until near the end where she actually flies back home to break up his impending marriage to another woman.
 Excuse me?
-No. Just no. The small problem was that she got $2,000,000 as a first time author of a self-help book published by a University press.
-Best seller or not, come on now.
+No. Just no. The small problem was that she got $2,000,000 as a first-time author of a self-help book published by a University press.
+Bestseller or not, come on now.
 The epilogue is totally unnecessary and I love epilogues.

 July 4, 2021